knox153/Personal-site/_projects/InsightUBC.md

 - Test-driven design
     * Mocha and chai is used to create unit tests
     * Coverage test
-- Developed bank-end query engine with aggregation to retrieve information from the data set using Typescript
+- Developed back-end query engine with aggregation to retrieve information from the data set using Typescript
 - Built RESTful API with Restify, and tested the API by creating test scripts in Postman